psf/pyperf/doc/api.rst

       Get samples of all runs (values are average per loop iteration).

+   .. method:: get_total_duration() -> float or None

+      Get the total duration of the benchmark in seconds.

+      Use the ``duration`` metadata of runs, or compute the sum of their raw samples including warmup samples.

    .. method:: get_total_loops() -> int or float

       Get the total number of loops per sample (loops x inner-loops).